auxbh/meteofrance-ereader-weather/README.md

 This repository is based on https://github.com/gadget1999/rpi-docker/tree/master/nook-weather

-The icons are provided by Metéo-France
+The icons are provided by Météo-France

 <img src=".github/img/ereader_image.png" height="300px">